fhiso/sources-and-citations/citation-elements.md

 *formatted citations* to a wide range of common *sources*.
-Applications *may* define their own *citation elements* or use those defined by a third-party standard; such *citation elements* are known as **extension citation elements**.  *Conforming* applications *must not* discard unrecognised *extension citation elements*, other than at the instruction of the user, but *may* opt not to display them.
+Applications *may* define their own *citation elements* or use those defined by a third-party standard; such *citation elements* are known as **extension citation elements**.

+*Conforming* applications *must not* discard *citation elements*, except on the instruction of the user or as explicitly permitted in this standard.
+This applies to unrecognised *extension citation elements* too, though an application *may* opt not to display any such *citation elements*.

 A **citation element set** is a collection of *citation elements* that completely encode the information about a *source* that is present in a